MorganKryze/ConsoleAppVisuals/examples/README.md

 ## How to run an example

 To run an example, you need to have the `ConsoleAppVisuals` library installed.
-You can install it by downloading the zip file or by using the following command:
+You can install it by **downloading the zip** file or by **using the following command**:

 ```bash
 git clone https://github.com/MorganKryze/ConsoleAppVisuals.git